cengel/ArcGIS_geocoding/README.md

 # Geocoding Addresses with the ArcGIS REST API (Stanford Affiliates Only)

 Instructions for how to use R to access the API of the ArcGIS geodocer provided by the Stanford Branner Library.
-Access to this service is restricted to Stanford University Affiliates with a valid SUNETId.
+Access to this service is restricted to Stanford University Affiliates with a valid SUNet ID.

 ## Stanford Library Geocoding Service